MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/obo-configure-hq.md

 1. On the action pane, select **Run Now**.

 ## Create and configure a sales group
+This section describes how to associate account managers who use On Behalf Of functionality with B2B organizations.

+### Configure account managers in headquarters

+> [!NOTE]
+> This step can be skipped for account managers that already use AAD sign-in in POS devices.

+1. Go to **Human Resources \> Workers \> Employees**
+1. Select an account to be configured (for example, "user@adventure-works.com")
+1. Select menu **Commerce**, select **Associate existing identity** and select the account by searching by email(user@adventure-works.com).
+2. Select **OK**
+1. Go to **Retail and Commerce \> Headquarters setup \> Distribution schedule**.
+1. In the left navigation menu, select the **1060** job.
+1. On the action pane, select **Run Now**.

+## Create a sales group containing account managers

 Next, you must create and configure a sales group in headquarters.
 For information about how to create sales groups, see [Create a commission sales group for the worker](tasks/worker.md#create-a-commission-sales-group-for-the-worker).

 Create a sales group of one or more account managers.
-For OBO functionality to work, the sales group must include, at a minimum, a sale representative.
+For OBO functionality to work, the sales group must include, at a minimum, one sale representative.
 Assign commission percentages, if your organization assigns commissions.
 A commission percentage can equal 0 (zero).

 ### Associate a sales group with a B2B buyer organization